brandonscolieri/FaceValue/README.md

 ![First model iteration accuracy](images/model-iteration1.png) *Figure 5.
 Accuracies for our basic model for the first 100 epochs.
 Notice how validation accuracy tends to hover around 25% after 20 epochs.
 Training accuracy continues to rise, indicating clear overfitting.*

-Using the stacked convolution model as our baseline, we augmented this initial model further in our next iteration by adding 5 residual layers of dimension 256 after the convolution stack.
-Our motivation for adding residual layers was to counter the overfitting we saw in our first benchmark model.
-Each residual layer consisted of a linear activation, convolutional layers, a ReLUrelu activation, and finallying an addition layer.
-The input and output sizes were of 128x32x32x256.
-This improved our validation accuracy to 29.7%.
-We also attempted to interweave residual and convolutional layers but found that doing so led to increased overfitting.

 ![First model iteration accuracy](images/model-iteration2-loss.png) *Figure 6.
 Losses for our second model for the first 25 epochs.
 Both training and validation losses seem to stabilize, but validation loss shows more variance.*

 ![Second model iteration accuracy](images/model-iteration2.png) *Figure 7.
 Accuracies for the second model for the first 25 epochs, approaching 30% validation accuracy.
 While we have not shown all epochs, already we notice plateauing in validation accuracy.*

-In our third iteration, we noted the severe imbalance of the number of photos belonging to each class.
-For example, the "happy category," with 125,734 images, had nearly 30 times more photos than the "disgust category," which only had 3,676 photos.
-This presented issues while training the model, as we sampled 5000 images per epoch.
-Thus, we decided to sample max(5000, all of the images) from each category and make this the training set instead.
-This made the training set more balanced and fair toward every category in the dataset.
-As a result, wWe saw a considerable increase in our validation accuracy, to 35.6%.

-## Project Challenges
+## Project Challenges and Lessons Learned
 The first challenge we encountered in pursuing our project was the time to download, extract and upload the data.
 Doing so took longer than we expected, which delayed the amount of time and resources left for processing and training our models.
 Another challenge that our team faced was Google Colab’s RAM limitation.
 This limited the number of epochs we could run and the number of steps per epoch that we could use.
 One of our worst performing models, placed a ReLUrelu activation at the end of our model, causing an inordinate amount of overfitting because it made our gradients vanish for all negative inputs.